MUSEQuBES: Characterizing the circumgalactic medium of redshift $\approx3.3$ Ly$\alpha$ emitters: Observations

 The ancillary VLT/UVES data for the 5 quasars were obtained in ESO periods P91 -- P93 in grey/dark time ($\approx123$~h in total) with a seeing $\approx1''$ (PI: Schaye).
 A slit width of $1''$ was used for these observations yielding a spectral resolution $R\sim$~40,000.
 Except for the quasar Q1422+23, the final coadded and continuum-normalized spectra were downloaded from the SQUAD database \citep[]{Murphy19}.\footnote{The spectrum of the quasar Q1422+23 was not available in the SQUAD repository.} The raw frames of the quasar Q1422+23 were reduced using the Common Pipeline Language ({\tt CPL v6.3}) of the UVES pipeline.
 After the initial reduction, we used the {\tt UVES Popler} \footnote{https://doi.org/10.5281/zenodo.44765} software to combine the extracted echelle orders into a single 1D spectrum.
 Note that the spectra in the SQUAD database are also generated using {\tt UVES Popler}.
 Continuum normalization of the final coadded spectrum was done by fitting smooth low-order spline polynomials in line-free regions determined by iterative sigma-clipping.

 Finally, Keck/HIRES data are available for 5/8 quasars (see Table~\ref{tab:observations}).
-We used the HIRES spectra of PKS1937--101 and Q1422+23 from the KODIAQ data release \citep[]{OMeara15} to fill in the gaps in the UVES spectra.
-We combined the continuum-normalized UVES and HIRES spectra using inverse-variance weighting.
+Since the $S/N$ of the UVES spectra (Table~\ref{tab:uvescov}) are more than sufficient for the stacking exercise presented here, we generally did not use the HIRES spectra except for two quasars.
+We used the HIRES spectra of PKS1937--101 (PIs: Cowie, Crighton, Tytler) and Q1422+23 (PIs: Cowie, Sargent) from the KODIAQ data release \citep[]{OMeara15} to fill in the gaps in the UVES spectra.
+The continuum-normalized UVES and HIRES spectra are combined using inverse-variance weighting.